Life imprisonment in England and Wales: Terrorism offences

-Paroles
+Parole

 A prisoner who has served their minimum term becomes eligible for parole.
 If the Parole Board for England and Wales agrees to release a prisoner who was sentenced to life, they are released on a life licence (trwydded oes) meaning that they will remain on parole for the remainder of their natural life.
 Prisoners who break the conditions of their release, or who are found to be a danger to the public, can be immediately returned to prison for an indefinite period under the terms of this licence.

 In England and Wales, the average life sentence that prisoners serve is around 15–20 years before being paroled, although those convicted of exceptionally grave crimes remain behind bars for considerably longer; Ian Huntley was given a minimum term of 40 years.
+He died in March 2026 after being attacked by another prisoner, 16 years before he could apply for parole.

-Some receive whole life orders, which make it almost certain that they will die in prison; they can only be considered for release on appeal to the High Court of Justice, or in exceptional circumstances such as great age or ill health.
+Some receive whole life orders, which make it almost certain that they will die in prison; they can only be considered for release if their sentence is reduced on appeal by the High Court of Justice, or in exceptional circumstances including great age or ill health.

-By 2015, there were at least 60 prisoners in England and Wales serving such sentences, issued by either the High Court or the Home Office.
-A number of prisoners have died in prison when serving such sentences including "The Yorkshire Ripper" Peter Sutcliffe, Moors Murderers (Ian Brady and Myra Hindley) and serial killer GP Harold Shipman who committed suicide four years into his sentence.
+By 2015, there were an estimated 60 prisoners in England and Wales serving such sentences, issued by either the High Court or the Home Office.
+A number of prisoners have died in prison when serving such sentences including "The Yorkshire Ripper" Peter Sutcliffe, Moors Murderers (Ian Brady and Myra Hindley), as well as serial killer GP Harold Shipman who committed suicide four years into his sentence.

 For England and Wales, the law regarding release on licence of prisoners is laid out in chapter 2 of the Crime (Sentences) Act 1997 (see in particular sections 28–30).
 This Act was amended and updated by the Criminal Justice Act 2003 chapters 6 and 7.

 For Scotland, the law is set out in the Prisoners and Criminal Proceedings (Scotland) Act 1993, as amended in relation to life prisoners by the Convention Rights (Compliance) (Scotland) Act 2001, which incorporated changes to ensure that the procedure is compliant with the European Convention on Human Rights.
 The Scottish legal system does not allow a whole life sentence to be issued, but retains other forms of indefinite imprisonment, such as an Order for Lifelong Restriction.